 Yes!
-We have a knack for making a great match.
+We do provide companionship services have a knack for making a great match.
 We’ll come out to learn more about your loved one and to tailor our companionship services to meet your individual needs.

 We require a 4-hour minimum per shift.
 We have a variety of service options ranging from “rise and shine” visits to live-in coverage.
 We make an effort to be flexible with your needs and offer an array of options.
 Our respite care services will help home caregivers to take a much-needed break from taking care of family members.

-Can I cancel my service at any time?
+Can I cancel my home care service at any time?

 Yes, we require 24-hour notice to either cancel a shift or services all together.
 We do understand that emergency situations arise and will be flexible.

 Can I change my home care service or schedule?

 Yes, we are flexible and can adapt to your needs as they change.
 Major changes may require a reevaluation of the service plan.

 In-Home Caregivers Questions